ghislainv/forestatrisk/docsrc/notebooks/country_data/country_data.rst

 using Google Earth Engine.
 The argument ``gdrive_remote_rclone`` of the function `far.data.country\_forest\_run() <https://ecology.ghislainv.fr/forestatrisk/subpackages/forestatrisk.build_data.html#forestatrisk.build_data.data.country_forest_run>`_ specifies the name of the
 Google Drive remote for rclone.
 The argument ``gdrive_folder`` specifies the name of the Google Drive folder to use.
+In this case, folder ``GEE/GEE-forestatrisk-notebooks`` should exist in Google Drive.

 .. code:: python